Employers and Universities: Work with us?

 If you’re still studying at secondary school, then speaking with your careers advisor is a smart move.
 Careers advisers work closely with local companies and are often able to recommend students directly for positions.

-They might also be able to give you the inside scoop on companies who are actively seeking apprentices in your chosen industry and in any case, they should be able to provide you with a list of resources for you to explore further.
+They might also be able to give you the inside scoop on companies who are actively seeking apprentices in your chosen industry and in any case, they should be able to provide you with a list of helpful resources to help you feel more informed about the process.

 You might also like...